hmc-cs-dzhang/language-design/language-design.md

 As another example, a good language, like a good API, should be a collaborative endeavor.
 Steele describes the bazaar/cathedral metaphor, and suggests that a language should be built like a bazaar -- the many users of the language all play a small part in building the final product -- since "it is fine to come up with good thoughts, but much better to know them when you see them in the work of other persons" (Steele 8).
 Bloch seems to agree, writing

 > API design is not a solitary activity.
 Show your design to as many people as
 > you can, and take their feedback seriously.
 Possibilities that elude your
 > imagination may be clear to others (Bloch 506).

 To summarize, languages and APIs are adjacent on the DSL spectrum, and they share similar definitions.
-Thus it is no surprise that good API is in many ways similar to a good language.
+Thus it is no surprise that a good API is in many ways similar to a good language.

 ---